996icu/996.ICU/README.md

 ---
 * 996.ICU is an initiative initiated by IT practitioners.
 We welcome people from other fields and other countries to join the discussion.

-* this is not a politic activity,we are the staunch supporters of labour law. we ask employers to respect the legitimate rights and interests of employees.
+* This is not a political activity, we are the staunch supporters of labour law.
+We ask employers to respect the legitimate rights and interests of employees.

 * From closed source to open source is a great progress, from open source to emphasizing the protection of labor rights and interests at the same time will also be an another great progress.
-We want to create an open source software license that protects workers' rights and interests.
+We would like to create an open source software license that protects workers' rights and interests.

 * We welcome all positive and constructive suggestions and advocate mature and responsible speeches.

-* At present, 996 ICU License is work in progress, we hope professionals with relevant experience can help.
+* We are working on the drafting of 996 License right now and we hope to get help from professionals with relevant experience.

 *****